shuyangsun/cpp_notes/README.md

 ```

 #### 8.2.1 struct Layout
-* Members are allocated in memmory in declaration order.
+* Members are allocated in memory in declaration order.
-* The size of an object of a **struct** is not neccessarily the sum of the sizes of it's members, because they have to be properly *aligned* in the machine memory.
+* The size of an object of a **struct** is not necessarily the sum of the sizes of it's members, because they have to be properly *aligned* in the machine memory.
 * Can minimize wasted space by simply ordering members by size (largest member first).
 * Use of multiple access specifiers (i.e., **public**, **private**, or **protected**) can affect layout.